SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 ### Studying an example

 Let us illustrate eXtreme Test-Driven Development.
 We use a dead simple counter.
 Nothing simpler.
 This way we will focus on the essence of the process.
 We want to show you that you can do it.

-Basically we will define a test, the system will help defining missing entities (classes).
+Basically we will define a test, and the system will help define missing entities (classes).
 Then we will execute the test.
-It will break and via the debugger we will create new method, add new instance variable and continue the execution without getting out of the debugger.
+It will break and via the debugger, we will create new methods, add new instance variables and continue the execution without getting out of the debugger.

 Let us get started.